kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/02-short-link-app/02-meth-pub-sub/08-building-real-world-method.md

 ### Log in and Test
 ![insert failed](https://i.imgur.com/T4uzRgv.png)

-We try to instert a Document but can not and get this message in the console, `insert failed: Access denied`
+* We try to insert a Document but it doesn't work and we get this error message in the console, `insert failed: Access denied`
 * We now see the effect of removing the `insecure` package

+### Great.
+No we can't insert data via form any more.
+What gives?
-* So we stop letting the user insert data via forms?
-No way.
-We still will allow this to happen but we will do it in a much more secure way
+* We still will allow data to gathered on forms and inserted into Collections but we will do it in a **much more secure way**

 ### Meteor Method naming convention (optional but recommended)
-resource.action --> emails.archive (if I had an email app and I was created a method to store old emails)
+`resource.action` --> `emails.archive` (_if I had an email app and I was created a method to store old emails_)

 Another example - we have links and we want to insert links